brookemstevens/brooke-stevens-portfolio/README.md

 # 🎉 Welcome to my GitHub Portfolio! 🎉

-**Predicting sleep efficiency using linear regression 🌙**
+**Email sentiment analysis project 📧**

-- In this project, I built a linear regression model to predict sleep efficiency
+- In this project, I built a BERT-powered Python flask app designed for individuals with cognitive disabilities

+  - The **templates** folder contains the HTML code for the home and results pages of the app

+  - `app.py` contains the Python code for the flask app

+  - The **demo** folder contains a demo video and screenshots of the app

+  - Our team's poster presentation is also included

+#

+**Pneumonia diagnosis using chest x-ray images 🩻**

+- In this project, I performed SVD and fine-tuned 4 classification models to identify cases of pneumonia

-  - The **code** folder contains my R markdown code
+  - The **code** folder contains my Python code

-  - The **data** folder contains the sleep efficiency data set I used
+  - The **data** folder contains the training and testing sets I used

-  - The PDF file contains the output of the code
+  - The Pneumonia PDF file contains the output of the code

+  - The Presentation PDF file explores the research, analysis, and findings of the project

 #